 - 1 pair of hand gloves (preferably leather ones)

 - 2 pairs of shoes (one pair is enough, but if you encounter rains then you might require the other one as it will not possible for you to dry your wet shoe unless you spend a considerable amount of time with a hairdryer and your shoe)

 - 6 set of inner wear (it was so cold on some of the days in Sikkim that washing our face was also a task, so you won’t feel like bathing or even changing)

 - Hot water bag (it’s a must if you travel to North Sikkim)

 - Medical kit – I carried the following medicines: paracetamol, Stemetil (when you feel giddy), Avomine (for AMS), Pain reliever spray, Iodine tablets (for water purification) Vomit bags, Oxygen cylinder (you can easily rent them from any medical store at mg marg), Antidiarrhoeal pills, Mosquito repellents, bandages.

 In the end, I would like to say that what we experienced in Sikkim cannot be summarised in a few words.
-It was a journey which helped us grow as a responsible citizen and taught us how to love your native place.
+It was a journey that helped us grow as responsible citizens and taught us how to love our native place.

 Sikkimese are proud to be the inhabitants of one of the most beautiful pieces of landscape ever created by God.
 Therefore, they give it their 100 per cent to keep it clean, green and beautiful.
-Therefore, I urge all you travellers to be respectful of nature and be a responsible traveller, no matter where you are headed.
+Therefore, I urge all you travellers to be respectful of nature and be responsible traveller, no matter where you are headed.